Eurogliders: International success (1983-1985)

 Eurogliders changed record labels from Polygram to CBS in 1983.
-They replaced bass guitarist, Rosenberg, with Scott Saunders and travelled to the UK in July.
-While there, they recruited bass guitarist Ron François, formerly of The Sinceros, The Teardrop Explodes and Lene Lovich.
-With this line-up they recorded This Island, produced by Nigel Gray (also worked with the Police) which was released in May and peaked at No. 4 on the Australian albums chart.
-The single, "Heaven (Must Be There)", also released in May, reached No. 2 on the Australian singles charts.
-Released several months later in North America, the single peaked at No. 47 in Canada, and at No. 65 on the US Billboard Hot 100 chart.
+They replaced bassist Rosenberg with Scott Saunders and travelled to the UK in July.
+While there, they recruited bassist Ron François, formerly of the Sinceros, the Teardrop Explodes and Lene Lovich.
+With this line-up they recorded This Island, produced by Nigel Gray (also worked with the Police), which was released in May and peaked at No. 4 on the Australian albums chart.
+The single "Heaven (Must Be There)", also released in May, reached No. 2 on the Australian singles charts.
+Released several months later in North America, the single peaked at No. 47 in Canada and at No. 65 on the US Billboard Hot 100 chart.
 The album peaked at No. 140 on the Billboard 200 chart.
-In Australia, "Heaven" was followed by a domino effect of two more top 10 hits, with "We Will Together" (No. 7, April 1985), and "Can't Wait to See You" (No. 8, November 1985).
-Their third album Absolutely, which peaked at No. 7, spent 47 weeks in the Australian charts.
-Between 1984 and 1986, Eurogliders toured Australia, the USA, Canada, Puerto Rico, Japan and New Zealand.
+In Australia, "Heaven" was followed by a domino effect of two more top 10 hits, with "We Will Together" (No. 7, April 1985) and "Can't Wait to See You" (No. 8, November 1985).
+Their third studio album, Absolutely, which peaked at No. 7, spent 47 weeks in the Australian charts.
+From 1984 to 1986, Eurogliders toured Australia, the US, Canada, Puerto Rico, Japan and New Zealand.

-At the height of the band's success, Grace Knight and Bernie Lynch reconciled their relationship and were married in 1985 but the union was short-lived.
+At the height of the band's success, Grace Knight and Bernie Lynch reconciled their relationship and were married in 1985, but the union was short-lived.
 Despite their marital separation, they stayed together in the band for another four years.
-Lynch and Knight dismissed Brian Peacock, and took over the band's management.
+Lynch and Knight dismissed Brian Peacock and took over the band's management.

 Demise (1986-1989)

-In early 1987, journalists documented Lynch and Knight's claim that Bennetts, François and Vincent left the band voluntarily.
-Vincent went to London on a world tour with the Thompson Twins, and stayed in the UK to tour and co-wrote with Boy George.
-François became a session musician in Australia, while Bennets toured with Eartha Kitt, and later worked in the Educational IT industry before founding Monkeydrum Studios.
+In early 1987, journalists documented Lynch and Knight's claim that Bennetts, François and Vincent had left the band voluntarily.
+Vincent went to London on a world tour with the Thompson Twins and stayed in the UK to tour and co-write with Boy George.
+François became a session musician in Australia, while Bennetts toured with Eartha Kitt and later worked in the educational IT industry before founding Monkeydrum Studios.

-Reduced to a duo, Lynch and Knight recorded their fourth album (Groove) with session musicians, including Akerman.
-However, despite Akerman's presence on the album it was clear that Lynch and Knight by themselves were now the Eurogliders, as they were the only people pictured on the album cover or inner sleeve, or on any of the album's associated singles.
+Reduced to a duo, Lynch and Knight recorded their fourth studio album, Groove, with session musicians including Crispin Akerman.
+However, despite Akerman's presence on the album, it was clear that Lynch and Knight by themselves were now the Eurogliders as they were the only people pictured on the album cover, inner sleeve and all of the album's associated singles.

 Groove peaked at No. 25 on the Australian charts in April 1988.
-The related single, "Groove" had peaked at No. 13 in February but the next singles, "It Must Be Love" in June, "Listen" in September and "Precious" in March 1989 did not reach the top 50.
+The related single, "Groove", had peaked at No. 13 in February but the next singles, "It Must Be Love" (June 1988), "Listen" (September 1988) and "Precious" (March 1989) did not reach the top 50.

 For the album tour, Lynch, Knight and Akerman were joined by Guy Le Claire on guitar, Rex Goh on guitar (ex-Air Supply), Lindsay Jehan on bass guitar and Steve Sowerby on drums.
 Later in 1989, the Eurogliders disbanded.
-Akerman returned to his visual art background and became a painter, Lynch initially pursued a solo music career; while Knight became a successful jazz singer.
+Akerman returned to his visual art background and became a painter.
+Lynch initially pursued a solo music career and while Knight became a successful jazz singer.